-Regardless of a pupil's ethnicity, we aim to provide a curriculum which respects all pupils' cultural and religious beliefs, whilst at the same time ensuring their effective preparation for the opportunities, responsibilities and experiences of life in British society.
-At Wycliffe, we espouse a multi-cultural approach to teaching and learning and, at the same time, actively promote British values both within curriculum planning and delivery, and in the broader community.
+We aim to provide a curriculum which respects all pupils' cultural and religious beliefs, whilst at the same time ensuring their effective preparation for the opportunities, responsibilities and experiences of life in British society.
+At Wycliffe, we espouse an internationally minded approach to teaching and learning and, at the same time, actively promote British values both within curriculum planning and delivery, and in the broader community.
 We enjoy a broad cultural pupil body and strive to ensure they experience what it means to be British and to live in Britain during their time with us.